CodingItWrong/outsidein.dev/docs/vue/3-vertical-slice.md

 export default restaurants;
 ```

 Rerun the E2E test.
 We now no longer get any application code errors; instead, we are back to the failure that the text "Sushi Place" is never shown.
 But we've made progress.
 Our component is now dispatching the `restaurants/load` action, and reading the `restaurants` from the store; our action just doesn't exist yet, to load those records from the API.
-That's logic we need to implement, and that means it's time to step back down to a unit test, this time for our Redux store.
+That's logic we need to implement, and that means it's time to step back down to a unit test, this time for our Vuex module.

 ## Unit Testing the Store

-To test our store, we're going to create a real Vuex store, configure it with our store module, then interact with it from the outside.
+To test our module, we're going to create a real Vuex store, configure it with our store module, then interact with it from the outside.
 After we write our test, we'll look at the advantages this approach gives us.

 Under `tests/unit/`, create a `store` folder.
 Inside it, create a `restaurants.spec.js` file.
 Add the following structure: